gilstrim/udacity-five-capstone/README.md

 # Senior Web Developer Nanodegree - Project 5 - Capstone Project

-This is the fifth project for the Udacity Nanodegree: the capstone project.
+This is the fifth project for the Udacity Nanodegree program: the capstone project.
 My capstone project is a safari viewer.

 # About the Application